datdotorg/datdot-node-rust/README.md

 datdot code is currently located in `pallets/datdot`.

-the template node uses BABE consensus, but most unneeded features removed, including tx fees, but `pallet-datdot` added.
+the template node uses instant-seal consensus, and a minimal runtime.

 ### Building